hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ### What can narrative framing help with?

 - **Understand how a topic is being discussed**: Every issue carries multiple possible stories: who is responsible, who suffers, and what counts as a solution.
 A framing analysis helps reveal which of these stories dominate, and which remain marginal or absent.
 It could matter because public narratives can influence which kinds of solutions receive attention or legitimacy (caveat: I haven't look at the evidence on the connection between framing and policy outcomes).
-For example, if air pollution coverage in Jakarta overemphasizes individual behavior while neglecting industrial and energy sources, it signals not just a bias in media attention but a structural blind spot in public debate.
+For example, if air pollution coverage in Delhi overemphasizes individual behavior while neglecting industrial, power, or agricultural sources, it signals not just a bias in media attention but a structural blind spot in public debate.

 - **Prioritise regions, messaging and outlets**: Comparing how narratives differ across outlets or regions can reveal where certain perspectives are missing — or, conversely, where the conversation already aligns with desired change.
 This information could eventually help advocates or funders decide where to focus their attention: in some cases by addressing narrative gaps, and in others by building on more conducive framings.